thought-machine/please/README.md

 To build Please yourself, run `./bootstrap.sh` in the repo root.
 This will bootstrap a minimal version of Please using Go and then rebuild it using itself.

-You'll need to have Go 1.21+ installed to build Please although once built it can target any recent version (we think back to about 1.8ish).
+You'll need to have Go 1.23+ installed.

 Optional dependencies for various tests include Python, Java, clang, gold and docker - none of those are required to build components so